Table of Contents

 Screen Type | 3.0-inch no-touch screen |

-Viewfinder | Electronic viewfinder with the image sensor |
+Viewfinder | Electronic viewfinder with an image sensor |

 Burst Speed | 10fps |